Which Business Entity is Right for You?

 Tax Implications

 Each business entity has different tax implications.
-A sole proprietorship is taxed as an individual, while a corporation is taxed separately.
+A sole proprietorship is elected to be taxed as an individual, while a corporation is taxed separately.
 You can minimize tax liabilities and maximize tax benefits with the right business entity.

 Ownership Structure